Skip to content

 dayLabel.firstDay 0 = Sunday, 1 = Monday

-calendarIndex Which grid a series plots on — multi-year only
+calendarIndex Which grid a series plots on — essential for multi-year